ReFS: NTFS features missing from ReFS

 Some NTFS features are not implemented in ReFS.
-These include object IDs, 8.3 filename, NTFS compression, Encrypting File System (EFS), transactional NTFS, extended attributes, and disk quotas.
+These include object IDs, 8.3 filename, NTFS compression, transactional NTFS, extended attributes, and disk quotas.
 Dynamic disks with mirrored or striped volumes are replaced with mirrored or striped storage pools provided by Storage Spaces; however, automated error-correction is only supported on mirrored spaces.
 Data deduplication was missing in early versions of ReFS.
 It was implemented in v3.2, debuting in Windows Server v1709.
 The partition cannot be shrunk and it cannot be used to install Windows.

-Support for alternate data streams and hard links was initially not implemented in ReFS.
-In Windows 8.1 64-bit and Server 2012 R2, the file system reacquired support for alternate data streams, with lengths of up to 128K, and automatic correction of corruption when integrity streams are used on parity spaces.
+Support for alternate data streams, hard links and Encrypting File System (EFS) was initially not implemented in ReFS.
+In Windows 8.1 64-bit and Server 2012 R2, the file system gained support for alternate data streams, with lengths of up to 128K, and automatic correction of corruption when integrity streams are used on parity spaces.
 ReFS had initially been unsuitable for Microsoft SQL Server instance allocation due to the absence of alternate data streams.
-Hard links were introduced with preview versions of Windows Server 2022 but are not yet available in Windows 11.
+In Windows 11, version 24H2 and Windows Server 2025, ReFS version 3.14 introduced support for file-level encryption.

 Implementations

 ReFS was initially added to Windows Server 2012 only, with the aim of gradual migration to consumer systems in future versions; this was achieved as of Windows 8.1.
 The initial versions lacked some of the NTFS features, such as disk quotas, alternate data streams, and extended attributes.
 Some of these were implemented in later versions of ReFS.

 In early versions (2012–2013), ReFS was similar to or slightly faster than NTFS in most tests, but far slower when full integrity checking was enabled, a result attributed to the relative newness of ReFS.

 The ability to create ReFS volumes was removed in Windows 10's 2017 Fall Creators Update for all editions except Enterprise and Pro for Workstations.

-Starting with Windows Server 2022 and Windows 11 build 22557, the boot environment natively supports ReFS, allowing the system to be installed and run in a special way on a volume formatted with ReFS v3.
+Starting with Windows Server 2022 and Windows 11 build 22557, the Windows Boot Manager natively supports ReFS, allowing the system to be installed and run in a special way on a volume formatted with ReFS v3.
 If it is a volume formatted with ReFS v1, it cannot be booted with ReFS.
+Since Windows Server and Windows 11 future platform preview builds (build 29000 series), the install to (and boot from) ReFS volume features are greatly improved.
+However it's still experimental and may cause software compatibility and system unstable problems.

 Starting with Windows 11 build 22621.2338, ReFS is re-introduced via a Dev Drive feature; allowing fixed storage drives and VHDs to be formatted as ReFS, with special file and Microsoft Defender policies added during use.

 The cluster size of a ReFS volume is either 4 KB or 64 KB.